 Recommended reads from the SI Staff

-• The SI Staff recapped all of Friday's first round games for you, from lower seeded teams like Iowa and Oklahoma advancing to Virginia and Tennessee surviving early scares.
+• The SI Staff recapped all of Saturday's second round games for you, from Florida State knocking out Murray State to Kentucky and LSU surviving early scares.

 All games can also be streamed with March Madness Live online on NCAA.com.